 CDPL is proud to announce that longtime capital defender Bob Hurley is the recipient of this year’s J. Kirk Osborn Award, for outstanding work on behalf of indigent clients facing the death penalty.
 This year, CDPL will also present the Adam Stein Award for appellate advocacy and work to raise the standard of practice in capital cases.
 N.C.
 Appellate Defender Staples Hughes is the recipient of that award.
 We will celebrate Bob and Staples at a reception in September.
 Learn more about our award winners.

-CDPL client Henry McCollum has been granted a rare pardon of innocence by Gov. Pat McCrory.
-McCollum’s innocence is now officially recognized by the state of North Carolina, and he is eligible for up to $750,000 in compensation for the 30 years he spent on death row.
+CDPL client Henry McCollum has been granted a rare pardon of innocence by Gov. Pat McCrory, and is now eligible for up to $750,000 in compensation for the 30 years he spent on death row.
 McCollum was N.C.’s longest serving death row inmate when he was exonerated in September 2014.
 CDPL represented McCollum for 20 years, along with attorneys from the law firm of WilmerHale in Boston, and the N.C.
 Innocence Inquiry Commission conducted substantial investigation in the case.
 Read about this tragic case here.
-Henry McCollum is one of several people across the country who have been exonerated recently after decades on death row.

 Learn more about the death penalty.
 For a fuller listing, go to our Links page: